Mailing: Box 358530

-Professor: Interdisciplinary Arts & Sciences.
+Professor: Interdisciplinary Arts & Sciences (on leave)

 B.A.
 Philosophy: University of Colorado, Boulder